A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The availability of zero-premium plans stems from several factors:

 • For 2021 through 2025, due to the ARP and IRA, Americans who are eligible for premium subsidies and who earn up to 150% of the federal poverty level can select from among two premium-free Silver plans.
 (Bronze plans priced below the benchmark Silver plan will also be premium-free, but usually are not a good choice for this population.)
-During the open enrollment period for 2023 coverage, there were 6.1 million Marketplace enrollees with income that didn’t exceed 150% of the poverty level.1 Although virtually all of them were eligible for zero-premium plans, some opted to pay more for higher-cost Silver or Gold plans.
+During the open enrollment period for 2024 coverage, there were 9.8 million Marketplace enrollees with income that didn’t exceed 150% of the poverty level.1 Although virtually all of them were eligible for zero-premium plans, some opted to pay more for higher-cost Silver or Gold plans.
 (Silver plans other than the two lowest-cost options will have a monthly premium for this population, as will Gold plans in most areas.)

 • Because the federal government no longer reimburses insurers for the cost of cost-sharing reductions (CSR), insurers in most states add the cost of CSR to Silver plan premiums.
 This “silver loading” results in disproportionately large Silver premiums, and premium subsidy amounts are based on the cost of the benchmark Silver plan.
 The result is that subsidies are generally larger than they were before 2018, and more enrollees are eligible for zero-premium Bronze and even Gold plans.

-• So even without the ARP, some enrollees are eligible for premium subsidies that are large enough to fully cover the cost of at least one available plan in the marketplace.
-According to a KFF analysis in the fall of 2020 (pre-ARP), there were 4.5 million uninsured Americans who were eligible for zero-premium Bronze plans in the marketplace.
+• So even without the ARP, some enrollees are eligible for premium subsidies that are large enough to fully cover the cost of at least one available plan in the Marketplace.
+According to a KFF analysis in the fall of 2020 (pre-ARP), there were 4.5 million uninsured Americans who were eligible for zero-premium Bronze plans in the Marketplace.

-• The availability of zero-premium plans is particularly common for marketplace enrollees who are older, or who live in areas where premiums are very high.
+• The availability of zero-premium plans is particularly common for Marketplace enrollees who are older, or who live in areas where premiums are very high.
 Both of these factors result in larger subsidy amounts, which tend to cover a larger chunk of the cost of the lowest-priced plans available to them.

 Who’s actually getting zero-dollar plans?

-People who qualify for zero-premium plans in the marketplace include those with fairly low incomes, but the availability of zero-premium plans is a lot more widespread than that.
+People who qualify for zero-premium plans in the Marketplace include those with fairly low incomes, but the availability of zero-premium plans is a lot more widespread than that.
 There are also zero-premium plans available due to:

 • Location – Being in an area where full-price premiums are higher than average (just like being older, this results in larger subsidies, which are more likely to fully cover the cost of at least one available plan), and